Open-ISP/isp-trace-parser/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `package_name` for local development.
+Here's how to set up `isp-trace-parser` for local development.

-1. Download a copy of `package_name` locally.
+1. Download a copy of `isp-trace-parser` locally.
 2. Install [`uv`](https://github.com/astral-sh/uv).
-3. Install `isp-workbook-parser` using `uv` by running `uv sync` in the project directory.
+3. Install `isp-trace-parser` using `uv` by running `uv sync` in the project directory.
-4. Install the `pre-commit` git hook scripts that `isp-workbook-parser` uses by running the following code using `uv`:
+4. Install the `pre-commit` git hook scripts that `isp-trace-parser` uses by running the following code using `uv`:

       ```console
       $ uv run pre-commit install